anoma/nspec/docs/tutorial/engines/index.md

 The Anoma specification is inspired by the actor model[^3] where systems consist of _actors_ that communicate via message passing.
-An Anoma node instance is modelled as a finite[^4] collection of _engine instances_ that communicate by sending messages to each other.
+An Anoma node instance is modelled as a finite[^4] collection of _engine instances_ that communicate by sending messages to each other, very much like actors do, but subject to some "fine print" that we shall cover in due course.
 The behaviour of each engine instance—i.e., how it reacts to receiving a message in the context of previously sent messages—is